Cap-and-Invest linkage

 What would linkage mean for Washington?

-Linkage means combining Washington's cap-and-invest program with similar carbon markets.
+Linkage means combining Washington's Cap-and-Invest Program with similar carbon markets.

-A linked market, allowances issued by California and Québec could be used by Washington businesses to cover their emissions, and vice versa.
+In a linked market, allowances issued by California and Québec could be used by Washington businesses to cover their emissions, and vice versa.
 The three jurisdictions would host joint allowance auctions and share a common allowance price.
 Market participants could also trade allowances across jurisdictions.

-The Climate Commitment Act directs us to actively consider linking Washington's cap-and-invest program with other carbon markets and requires that our state's program be built in such a way that linking would be as seamless as possible.
+The Climate Commitment Act directs us to actively consider linking Washington's Cap-and-Invest Program with other carbon markets and requires that our state's program be built in such a way that linking would be as seamless as possible.
 However, the law also requires us to review specific criteria to ensure linkage would benefit our state’s communities, economy, and climate goals.

 Linkage overview video

 When California and Québec linked in 2014, it created a single market with a higher volume of emissions allowances being traded.
-Larger markets are generally more stable and have more consistent pricing, because a larger pool of buyers and sellers reduces price swings.
+Larger markets are generally more stable and have more consistent pricing because a larger pool of buyers and sellers reduces price swings.

 The agreement to link California and Québec's markets has enabled businesses to participate in these programs more sustainably and has generated lasting reductions in carbon pollution and much-needed revenue for critical climate projects.

-Read the report for our analysis of how linking would impact Washington’s communities, economy, and climate goals.
-The report includes our initial evaluation of the linkage criteria from the CCA and a summary of input received.
-We will continue to assess the potential impacts of linking and share a final assessment of the criteria before making a final decision to link.
-Read the Preliminary Linkage Criteria Analysis.
+We shared a report in 2023 with our analysis of how linking would impact Washington’s communities, economy, and climate goals.
+The report includes our initial evaluation of the linkage criteria from the CCA and a summary of input we received.
+We'll continue to assess the potential impacts of linking and share a final assessment of the criteria before making a final decision to link.

-Linkage process and timeline
+Linkage process & timeline

 Below, you'll find a general timeline for how we expect this process to roll out, and we'll update this information if we anticipate any changes.